antmicro/audio-latency-tester/doc/source/usage.md

 * Recorded audio `.wav` file
 * Timestamps of 16 audio samples long recorded sections - `timestamps-capture.log`

 ## Synchronized audio capture and playback

 To get accurate audio latency measurements, both the MCUs need to be in sync.
 When using the `play_capture.py` script, the playback MCU will trigger the capture MCU right before the audio playback is started.

-Make sure the virtual environment is activated
+Make sure the virtual environment is activated:

 ```sh
 source .venv/bin/activate
 ```

+And then run:

 ```sh
 python3 play_capture.py <file>